-Air Quality Sensing – Aerosols in the room – research says its in the air
+Air Quality Sensing – Aerosols in the room – research says it’s in the air

 Air Quality Sensing-Semi-enclosed environments

 Breath samples from two patients were positive for coronavirus RNA, but surface swabs of their cell phones, hands, and toilets were negative.
-Viral RNA was also detected on an air ventilation duct below another patient’s bed.

 “We advise that prevention of COVID-19 transmission should take into account the possibility of aerosol transmission in healthcare facilities and other buildings where ventilation systems recirculate unfiltered inside air,” the authors of the Aug 28 study wrote.